Converts

 42 They said to the woman, “We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man really is the Savior of the world.”

-Seeking Jesus: Food vs Eternal Life
+Jesus for: Food vs Eternal Life

 Jesus Teaches Jews: John 6:25-71